Skip to main content

 Can I use «legitimate interest» to justify marketing emails and cold messages?

-Short answer: No, you may not.
-You may only do it if you have a prior sales relationship with the person.
+You can only send unsolicited communications if you have a prior sales relationship with the person.

-The use of electronic mail for the purposes of direct marketing may only be allowed in respect of subscribers who have given their prior consent.
+1. The use of automated calling systems without human intervention (automatic calling machines), facsimile machines (fax), or electronic mail for the purposes of direct marketing may only be allowed in respect of subscribers who have given their prior consent.

 The exception: existing customer relationships